William S. Harvey: Biography

-In the 1960s, Harvey designed the distinctive logo for the band Love, "four cartoonish letters with exaggerated, curvaceous serifs", incorporating male and female symbols - possibly the first time a rock band had had its own logo.
+In the 1960s, Harvey designed the distinctive logo for the band Love, "four cartoonish letters with exaggerated, curvaceous serifs", incorporating male and female symbols.
 He also designed the logos for other bands, including the Doors and Bread, and the butterfly logo that replaced the label's earlier guitar player symbol in the late 1960s.
 He was responsible for striking images on LP covers, such as those for the Doors' album Strange Days, and Tim Buckley's Goodbye and Hello, often working with photographer Joel Brodsky.
 Harvey was uncompromising in his standards.
 When Holzman was considering whether to sign Joni Mitchell, Harvey reportedly refused her permission to design her own album covers, resulting in Mitchell signing with the rival Reprise label instead.

+Harvey was nominated four times for Grammy Awards for best cover design, between 1964 and 1968.

 After Holzman sold Elektra to Warner Communications in 1972, Harvey was fired by the new company boss, David Geffen.
 Harvey set up a new design company, Harvey House.
-He died in 1993.
+He died in 1992 or 1993.

+Legacy

+In 1986, British indie band Felt released an instrumental tribute to Harvey, "Song for William S. Harvey" on the album The Seventeenth Century.